chaturkurma/Project-Milestone-01/docs/projectIntegrationManagement/projectManagementPlan.md

 1. Architecture design specification
 1. Source Code
 1. Test Plan
-1. Final Product w/ Demo
+1. Final Product with demo

 ### 1.1.4 **Evaluation of this Document**